 Where Do I Begin?

-At this point, you may be wondering where to begin if you are beginning your process of researching “how does adoption FL work.”
-Whether you feel pretty certain of your decision to place your baby for adoption, or are still gathering information on all of your options, adoption agencies are a good starting point.
-A great place to start is by researching Adoption agencies in Florida.
-This list includes a directory of all adoption agencies in the state of Florida, as well as all other states in the U.S. Links to licensed adoption centers in Florida can be a helpful, but also a potentially overwhelming state to place, as to how do you know what is a great adoption agency versus a non-ethical one?
-It may be confusing or overwhelming to determine what is a great adoption agency for you and your baby, but it does not have to be.
-There is no pressure or commitment to work with an agency at the beginning of your process.
+Finding a great adoption agency for you and your baby is not impossible.
+There is a right agency for everyone.
+Just know, as you start the process, there is no obligation for you to work with any agency at any point in your process.
+You can change your mind and start working with another agency at any point.
 You may not even be absolutely sure you want to create an adoption plan for your baby.
-It is okay to reach out to an agency or multiple, even if you are unsure.
+It is okay to reach out to one agency or multiple, even if you are unsure.
 I would venture to say to do this especially if you are unsure of your plans.
-Adoption agencies can answer many of your specific questions and give you information on the process that you didn’t even know existed.
+Adoption agencies can answer many of your specific questions and give you information on the process that you didn’t know existed.
 Speaking with an adoption professional from a licensed adoption agency in Florida early in the process can make a world of difference.

 Which Adoption Agencies in Florida Are Best?